With that in mind I’ve created this post to help you speed up the process.

 When you do finally come up with an available name that you like, make sure you check that it’s also available in Facebook and Twitter (and any other big social media platforms you’re thinking of joining.)

-I encountered that problem myself, discovering to my annoyance that ‘wordsbyjustin’ was already taken on Facebook and Twitter (my Twitter handle for instance is @wdsbyjustin which isn’t exactly optimal.)
+I encountered that problem myself, discovering to my annoyance that ‘wordsbyjustin’ was already taken on Facebook and Twitter (my Twitter handle for instance is @wdsbyjustin which wasn’t exactly my first preference.)

-Do you have any tips for choosing a great blog name?
+Do you have any tips for picking a blog name?
 Let me know in the comments if there’s anything you can add to this list!

 FREE PDF: 'How to Write Great Headlines That Get More Blog Traffic'